 3. Experience of Peak Power

 In peak experience, we are on fire; we feel like we could go on forever.
 We no longer restrain ourselves, and the entire organism can act uniformly to its full capacity.
-Maslow says, there is no waste.
-The totally of the capacities can be used for action.
+Maslow says there is no waste.
+The totally of our capacities can be used for action.
 We become like a river without dams.

 I run a couple of times per week.
 There are days when I run, and I’m in full flight, I feel like I have an engine on my back.
 I feel light as a feather and that I could run all day.
 Then there are other times when I feel like I’m dragging two lead blocks around on my feet.
 This is despite preparing in the same way before both runs.
 It happens in the gym too, if I’m going for a big lift.
 Sometimes I’m in the zone, and sometimes I’m not.